pinkuth/Maintenance/README.md

 #Maintenance
-This is a [WaterdogPE](https://github.com/WaterdogPE/WaterdogPE) plugin for enabling/disabling players to join specific servers or the proxy its self.
+This is a [WaterdogPE](https://github.com/WaterdogPE/WaterdogPE) plugin for enabling/disabling maintenance mode for players.

 ###Usage
 ```